Designing fantasy armor for your characters can be an awful lot of fun. But you may run into difficulties when it comes to the practicalities.

 A chain mail coif

-As time marched on, small plates of leather or iron were added to the mail to protect key areas, such as the vital organs.
+As time marched on, small plates of leather or iron were added to the mail to protect key areas, such as vital organs.

 Mail was particularly effective against glancing blows.
 In battle, you are trying to strike a moving target, so mail was sufficient as most blows were glancing ones.
 Clean, powerful strikes were needed to disable a foe wearing mail.
 Blunt weapons were effective, causing haemorrhaging and concussion, so padded garments known as a doublet or gambeson were worn underneath to provide added protection.